 A good way to make sure life insurance is a good investment is to take advantage of riders to include things that might happen besides your death.
 For example, get a return of premium rider if you suspect you will survive the term or a policy that will pay accelerated death benefits for chronic, terminal, or critical illness if you believe this may be likely given the state of your health.

 LIMRA.
-"2020 Insurance Barometer Study Reveals a Significant Decline in Life Insurance Ownership Over the Past Decade."
-Accessed June 9, 2020.
+“2020 Insurance Barometer Study Reveals a Significant Decline in Life Insurance Ownership over the Past Decade.”
+Accessed November 29, 2020.

 NAIC.
 "Massachusetts Mut Life Ins Co National Complaint Index Report."
 Accessed June 14, 2020.